TJ Friedl Preview, Player Props: Reds vs. Giants

 Giants Pitching Rankings

-- Giants pitchers combine to allow the fifth-fewest home runs in baseball (141 total, 1.1 per game).
+- Giants pitchers combine to surrender the third-fewest home runs in baseball (141 total, 1.1 per game).

-- His last appearance was on Wednesday against the Philadelphia Phillies, when the righty went five innings, surrendering two earned runs while allowing five hits.
+- The righty last pitched on Saturday against the Atlanta Braves, when he went 5 1/3 innings, allowing five earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.